HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 analysts: [Tiggerito, antoineeripret]
 translators: []
 aleyda_bio: SEO consultant, author, speaker and entrepreneur.
 Founder of <a href="https://www.orainti.com/">Orainti</a> (a boutique SEO consultancy working with some of the top Web properties and brands, from SaaS to marketplaces) and co-founder of <a href="https://remoters.net/">Remoters.net</a> (a free remote work hub, featuring remote jobs, tools, events, guides, and more to facilitate remote work).
 Aleyda enjoys sharing about SEO through her <a href="https://www.aleydasolis.com/en/blog/">blog</a>, the <a href="https://www.aleydasolis.com/en/seo-tips/">#SEOFOMO newsletter</a>, the <a href="https://www.aleydasolis.com/en/crawling-mondays-videos/">Crawling Mondays</a> video and podcast series and over <a href="https://twitter.com/aleyda">Twitter</a>.
-ipullrank_bio: An artist and a technologist, all rolled into one, Michael King is the founder of enterprise digital marketing agency, <A href="https://ipullrank.com">iPullRank</a> and founder of Natural Language Generation app <a href="https://www.copyscience.io">CopyScience</a>.
+ipullrank_bio: An artist and a technologist, all rolled into one, Michael King is the founder of enterprise digital marketing agency, <a href="https://ipullrank.com">iPullRank</a> and founder of Natural Language Generation app <a href="https://www.copyscience.io">CopyScience</a>.
 Effortlessly leaning on his background as an independent hip-hop musician, Mr. King is a compelling content creator and an award-winning dynamic speaker who is called upon to contribute to technology and marketing conferences and blogs all over the world.
 You can find Mike talking trash on <a href="https://twitter.com/ipullrank">Twitter</a>
-#fellowhuman1101_bio: TODO
+#fellowhuman1101_bio: TODO.
 discuss: 2043
 results: https://docs.google.com/spreadsheets/d/1ram47FshAjzvbQVJbAQPgxZN7PPOPCKIK67VJZCo92c/
 queries: 07_SEO
-#featured_quote: TODO
+#featured_quote: TODO.
-#featured_stat_1: TODO
+#featured_stat_1: TODO.
-#featured_stat_label_1: TODO
+#featured_stat_label_1: TODO.
-#featured_stat_2: TODO
+#featured_stat_2: TODO.
-#featured_stat_label_2: TODO
+#featured_stat_label_2: TODO.
-#featured_stat_3: TODO
+#featured_stat_3: TODO.
-#featured_stat_label_3: TODO
+#featured_stat_label_3: TODO.
 unedited: true
 ---